40 Romanian Christmas Dishes

-The cozonac is the most traditional Romanian cake served around Christmas.
+The cozonac is the most popular Romanian cake served around Christmas and Easter.
 It is similar to the Italian panettone, but comes in a rectangular shape and has no cream filling, but crushed walnuts and cocoa or poppy seeds.
 The Moldavian version of the cake differs from the recipes in the rest of the country because of the huge number of egg yolks (20 egg yolks to 1 kilogram of flour) and the long kneading time.

 Cozonac dough has a very specific smell, which results from the combination of milk, melted butter, lemon rind, vanilla, and yeast.
 The recipe also calls for lard and buttermilk.
 The dough is kneaded for one hour, filled with crushed walnuts or poppy seeds, and then baked.
 After the cozonac cools down, it should be easily torn into strips.
 Tearing it apart was the traditional way of eating it.